Arab film festivals: Arab film festivals abroad

 Also in London, the annual London Palestine Film Festival was established in 1998, making it the UK's longest-running festival specialising in film from and upon any region of the Arab world.
 Providing a platform for international as well as Palestinian film, the festival takes place in Spring and is managed by UK-based non-profit the Palestine Film Foundation.
 It combines screenings, artists' talks, and panel discussions, with art exhibitions, conferences, and book launches.

-The Middle Eastern Film Festival NYC, produced by Media Space NYC, aims to entertain and enlighten moviegoers with both short and feature-length films about topics related to the Middle East.
-It is an offshoot and new medium incarnation of the very successful Noor Play Festival.
+The Middle Eastern Film Festival NYC, produced by Media Space NYC, aims to entertain and enlighten moviegoers with both short and feature-length films related to the Middle East.
+It is an extension of the Noor Play Festival.

 The Sofia Middle East & North Africa Region Film Festival is an annual Arab/Islamic event in the Balkans, presenting films from the Middle East and North Africa to a Bulgarian audience.
 Since its inception in 2009, the festival has screened more than 120 titles.

 Malmö Arab Film Festival (MAFF), founded in 2011 has rapidly grown to be one of the major yearly manifestations of Arab film outside the Arab World.
 The founder, Mouhamad Keblawi, is also managing director.
 Thirteen prices are awarded yearly.

 In addition, a number of Arab film festivals abroad focus specifically on the issue of Palestine.
 Events such as the Boston Palestine Film Festival, Toronto Palestine Film Festival, Houston Palestine Film Festival and Chicago Palestine Film Festival bring Palestinian and Palestine-related cinema, narratives and culture to a dispersed audience.